 Water is a polar contaminant.
-It is conducive for dissociating other ionic materials which lays the foundation for conductive mishaps (dendritic growth, ECM, etc).
+It is conducive for dissociating other ionic materials which then lays the foundation for conductive mishaps (dendritic growth, ECM, etc).
 It is common practice to “bake” the boards to remove extraneous moisture.

 Corrosion from PCB fabrication contamination (photo courtesy of Foresite)

-These are highly conductive and can be corrosive as well.
+Etching chemicals are highly conductive and can be corrosive as well.
 They must be chemically neutralized and removed/rinsed and are well-known as sources for current leakage.